Unit construction: Advantages and disadvantages

 A significant disadvantage is that there is no longer any tension adjustment possible of the chain drive between engine and transmission, and tensioning (which is almost certainly still required) must be over a rubber-faced steel slipper.
-However, this is quieter and the tensioner does not wear greatly.
-This change to unit construction meant that it was no longer possible to choose a gearbox from a different manufacturer (e.g. a close-ratio unit for racing) and to send a worn gearbox units to be rebuilt.
+This is quiet and the tensioner does not wear greatly.
+This change to unit construction meant that it was no longer possible to choose a gearbox from a different manufacturer (e.g. a close-ratio unit for racing) and to send worn gearbox units to be rebuilt.

 History

 Early history

 Alfred Angas Scott, founder of The Scott Motorcycle Company, designed a motorcycle with unit construction for the engine and gearbox.
 Production of the motorcycle began in 1908.

 In 1911, Singer offered motorcycles with unit-construction 299 cc and 535 cc engines.

 In 1914, ABC founder Granville Bradshaw designed a unit-construction horizontally opposed ('flat') twin for Sopwith Aircraft, who, at the time, also made motorcycles.

 In 1919, Harley-Davidson introduced the Model W Sport Twin with a unit construction flat-twin.